LukaszSitko/Bold_Join/README.md

 Module 1 requires requires user input (one or more taxa of interest, separated by '|') - for example: Clitellata|Collembola.
 All other modules will use output files from previous modules as their input.

+# Project information
+This project was performed as part of COST Action (CA18237).